reactive-python/reactpy-django/docs/src/reference/hooks.md

 ??? info "This hook's behavior will be changed in a future update"

-    This hook will be updated to always return the browser's currently active HTTP path.
+    This hook will be updated to return the browser's currently active HTTP path.
 This change will come in alongside ReactPy URL routing support.

     Check out [reactive-python/reactpy-django#147](https://github.com/reactive-python/reactpy-django/issues/147) for more information.